Website speed test

 - Using CDN

 Everyone knows that a slow site is bad.
-Because of the braking site, serious problems arise in the solution of everyday tasks.
+Because of a slow site, serious problems arise in the solution of everyday tasks.
 Sometimes it’s just annoying.
-Often, braking of the site is a breakdown, denial of service – people do not wait for downloads and leave.
-This is relevant for cases of radical braking of the site, for example, when the start of page rendering begins 8-10 seconds after the click.
+Often, slowing of the site is a breakdown, denial of service – causing people to have to wait for the site to load and instead causing them to leave.
+This is relevant for cases of radical slowing of the site, for example, when the page starts rendering 8-10 seconds after clicking.

-Even with a relatively favorable situation with the site (with a fast download on the wired Internet and a modern computer), delays in downloading can lead to audience loss and lower conversion rates.
-For example, Amazon conducted an experiment in which it found out that every 100 ms (0.1 s) delays lead to a decrease in sales by 1%.
+Even with a relatively favorable situation with the site (with fast download speed on a wired connection to the Internet and a modern computer), delays in downloading can lead to audience loss and lower conversion rates.
+For example, Amazon conducted an experiment in which it found that every 100 ms (0.1 s) delay leads to a decrease in sales by 1%.

-But more than half of the Internet audience today use mobile devices to access sites.
-So they can use slow channels for access and processors to download the site.
+But more than half of the Internet audience today use mobile devices to access websites.
+So they need to be able to use slower channels and processors to access and download the site.

 The third reason for the importance of the speed of the site is technical.
 Typically, slow sites consume an increased amount of hosting resources, which leads to additional costs.
-Brakes of the server part reduce the ability to experience problematic peak loads on the site.
+Slowing of the server part reduces the ability to handle problematic peak loads on the site.